Enhancing Inclusivity for Visually Impaired Individuals in Video Games: A Study on Sound Design

 As demonstrated in part I, ambisonic and binaural technologies enable the spatialization of sound within a 3D environment by considering the listener's perspective and reproducing sound to the right, left, in front, or behind based on the relationship between the earphones and the sound source.

-immediately understand the position of the sounds emitted, and to remain independent in this process and not have to depend on an entity that has to describe the scene to him or her.
+Unlike audio description, which requires a certain amount of time to verbally transcribe the action of a scene, the spatialisation of sound allows the listener to immediately understand the position of the sounds emitted, and to remain independent in this process and not have to depend on an entity that has to describe the scene to him or her.

 However, while audio description captures graphic, textual, and dynamic scene elements, artistic contexts cannot be conveyed solely through earcon placement.